BuildIntelligence/dam-docs/docs/gridListPage.md

 # Overview

+### Syncing
+The "Save and Sync" button has two functions.
+If no rows have been modified by the user it looks for new or updated entries from the cloud and syncs them with your local application.
+If rows have been modified by the user it syncs those changes with the cloud and performs the sync of new and/or updated entries from the cloud database.

 ### Editing from the grid view
 You can edit rows directly from the grid view by double clicking on a row or by highlighing a row and then pressing F2.
 After you're finished editing a row you can either click outside the row or hit enter.
 To save any changes you've made in